 - Rising insured replacement value to account for increased market value at the time of loss, in some cases up to 150% of the insured value or replacement cost

 When you insure your home, you should let your insurance company know about the features of your home like wine rooms or cellars.
-This will ensure that your insurance company can establish the proper coverage under the insured value of your dwelling.
+This will ensure your insurance company can establish the proper coverage under the insured value of your dwelling.

-Where to Get Wine Insurance
+Where To Get Wine Insurance

 Wine insurance is a specialty type of coverage.
-You can have it added to your home insurance as a floater, or you may choose to have a standalone policy to cover your collection.
+You can have it added to your home insurance as a floater, or you may choose to have a stand-alone policy to cover your collection.
 Asking your current insurance provider to make a recommendation is a good place to start.
 Here are some of the companies that offer specialty wine insurance, either directly or through brokers: